 Once a student receives a state aid award, the institution must monitor continued eligibility.
 The institution must issue the student a revised award offer when the student's state aid award changes.

-The institution is required to verify student eligibility by:
+The institution is required to verify student eligibility for all students by: